An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Mks Instruments Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how MKSI stock compares to 2,000+ US-based stocks, and to peers in the Electronic Technology sector and Electronic Equipment/Instruments industry.
+We show how MKSI stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Instruments and Related Products Manufacturing for Measuring, Displaying, and Controlling Industrial Process Variables industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.